 We went for a lazy morning drive on Saturday in search of a bit of heritage and history.
 It’s often a thing we like to do here as there is so much to see and do off the beaten track in the west of Ireland.
 We came across this great little Castle ruins on the South side of County Sligo Close to Boyle Town.
 In the little village of Ballinafad just off the N4 Dublin to Sligo Road.
-The name was Ballinafad Castle ruins in County Sligo.

 Where it is?

 For a ruins the shell was mainly in tact access to the inside of the ruins has been restricted due to safety and restoration however.
 The ruins at large had its main walls and towers still very prominent and you could certainly see the main structure of the castle.

 I have said before and I’ll say again these ruins bring so much joy I could sit here for ages and just wander once once went on in this little Castle.
 If only you could roll back the time.